-- Upon receiving any application for a higher doctorate which meets the qualifying criteria, the Registrar shall request the Dean of the Faculty nominated by the Vice-Chancellor as the relevant Faculty to appoint an ad hoc committee of not fewer than 3 persons.
-The committee shall report to the Academic Board whether the work submitted is prima facie worthy of examination for the degree and, if it is, recommend through the Dean to the Academic Board the names of suitable examiners. - If the examiners recommend the award of the degree, the degree shall not be conferred until two copies of the complete submission are deposited in the University Library.
+- Upon receiving any application for a higher doctorate which meets the qualifying criteria, the Dean of Postgraduate Studies shall request the Dean of the relevant Faculty to appoint an ad hoc committee of not fewer than 3 persons.
+The committee shall report to the Dean of Postgraduate Studies whether the work submitted is prima facie worthy of examination for the degree and, if it is, recommend the names of suitable examiners. - If the examiners recommend the award of the degree, the degree shall not be conferred until two copies of the complete submission are deposited in the University Library.